Banknotes of the Indonesian rupiah: 1984–1988 series

+1992/1993/1995 series

-28 December 1992 saw a complete overhaul of all denominations of notes for the first time since 1968.
+On 28 December 1992, Bank Indonesia completely overhauled of all denominations of notes for the first time since 1968.
 In addition, a new top denomination, Rp20,000 note was added, with a US$ value of approximately $10 at the time.
 This was the first new denomination of the 'new rupiah' since the Rp10,000 had been issued in April 1970 (then worth about US$26).
 From this issue forwards, Indonesian notes have carried in small text in the note border the year of printing; the most conspicuous date on the note is still the date of authority (e.g., "Direksi 1992").

-Suharto Rp50,000 paper note (1993)

-In 1993 a Rp50,000 (approx US$22) note celebrating "25 Years of Development" was issued.
+On 16 February 1993 a new top denomination, Rp50,000 (approx US$22), celebrating "25 Years of Development" was issued.
 The design featured Suharto on the front and Soekarno-Hatta airport on the back, with a plane taking off to symbolise Indonesia's growth.
-The note (regular) were printed in 1993 and 1994.
+It also featured a hologram with the BI's logo as an added security feature.
+The notes (regular) were printed in 1993 and 1994.
 A polymer version intended as collectables were also issued (see Commemorative banknotes).

-Addition of security thread (1995)

-1995 saw the introduction of the security thread to Indonesian banknotes, a feature on all large (Rp10,000 and above) notes of "Direksi 1995" and newer.
-The 1992 Rp20,000 notes and 1993 paper Rp50,000 notes were the affected notes.

-Updates to high denominations, introduction of the Rp100,000 note (1998-1999)
+In 1995, a segmented security thread was introduced to the Rp20,000 and Rp50,000 notes as an anti-counterfeiting measure, the first ever for the rupiah.
+Such notes were imprinted as 'Direksi 1995.'

+All notes of this series were demonetised on 21 August 2000, except for the banknotes from Rp100 to Rp5000, which were demonetised on 30 November 2006.

+The final New Order and Reformation (1998–present)

+1998/1999 series

+In 1998, during the final months of the New Order, the Rp10,000 and Rp20,000 notes were redesigned on 23 January and 19 February 1998 respectively, while the Rp50,000 note were redesigned on 1 June 1999, the first during the reformation.
+The new Rp10,000 and Rp20,000 notes now feature a latent image that shows the text "BI" when viewed at a certain angle as an added security feature.

+Then-Senior Deputy Governor of Bank Indonesia Mirza Adityaswara's prediction of an increase of demand in cash to anticipate the Year 2000 problem led to the introduction of a new polymer Rp100,000 note on 1 November 1999, with five hundred million notes (totalling Rp500 billion) of this denomination being ordered from Note Printing Australia.
+This marked the first time the former president Sukarno appeared on an Indonesian banknote since 1967 and also the first banknote in Indonesian history featured former vice president Mohammad Hatta.

-The Rp10,000, Rp20,000 and Rp50,000 notes were replaced in 1998 and 1999.
-A new polymer Rp100,000 rupiah note (by then only worth about US$10) was also added, imported from Australia.
-These notes, which were no longer printed following the introduction of new designs in 2004–2005, are no longer legal tender since 31 December 2008, although they remained exchangeable at Bank Indonesia offices until 30 December 2018.
+All notes of this series are no longer legal tender since 31 December 2008 and were exchangeable at commercial banks until 30 December 2013 and at Bank Indonesia offices until 30 December 2018.

-Current series